surfer190/fixes/docs/magento2/magento-2-get-thumbnail-image-from-a-product.md

 ---
 ## Magento 2: How to get a thumbnail image from a product

-This is the simplist wat to get a product image thumbnail
+This is the simplest wat to get a product image thumbnail

 Awaiting the correct way but for now this feels goods